cronvel/rest-query/README.md

 Furthermore, the context object has this public methods:

 * done(): mark the current request as done/finished, preventing any Rest Query's default behavior

+## Job Runners

+A Job Runner is a function of the form: `function( jobData , job , app )`.

+* jobData `any` the data to be processed by the job runner, this is pure userland
+* job `Scheduler.Job` it is the Job instance calling this runner, it can be used to call the Job's API
+* app `App` it is App instance running the Scheduler

+The Scheduler await for this function, so it MUST be async or return a `Promise`.
+After awaiting, the job is considered done and no more actions should be hanging.

+If it throws, the job is considered failed and may be retried later.
+If it is a permanent error, the job runner should throw an Error having a `fatal` property set to true.